dmacqueen/NewFrontEnd/README.md

 libraries [compile and build infrastructure].

 This is essentially a fresh, "from scratch" implementation, but it is expected to borrow extensively from the current SML/NJ front end.

+This NewFrontEnd project may at some point be moved to the smlnj github project.